genular/pandora/README.md

 ## License
 Please check `LICENCE` file for more information.
-The Software is provided "as is", without warranty of any kind.

 ## Citation
 This software can be used for research purposes, you should cite